MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/9-testconnection/readme.md

 ## Adding a TestConnection handler

-The TestConnection handler is added to the Data Source Kind declaration record (the same place you declare its supported authentication type(s)).
+The TestConnection handler is added to the Data Source Kind declaration record (the same place you declare its supported authentication types).
 The handler is a `function` with a single parameter of type `any`, which returns a `list`.
 The first value in the list is the function that will be called to actually test the connection.
 This is generally the same as your main data source function.
 In some cases you may need to expose a separate `shared` function to provide an efficient connection test, however, this should generally be avoided.